GenetH/setghub_devops_learning/Ansible_Configuration_Management/Ansible_config_manag_doc.md

 ---

-### Step 1: Install and Configure Ansible on EC2 Instance (Already Done)
+### Step 1: Install and Configure Ansible on EC2 Instance

-1. **Updated the Name Tag**: I have changed the Name tag of my Jenkins EC2 instance to `Jenkins-Ansible`, which is used to run Ansible playbooks.
+1. **Update the Name Tag**: I have changed the Name tag of my Jenkins EC2 instance to `Jenkins-Ansible`, which is used to run Ansible playbooks.

    ![Updated the Tag](./self_study/images/a.png)

-2. **Created a GitHub Repository**: I have created a new GitHub repository named `ansible-config-mgt`.
+2. **Create a GitHub Repository**: I have created a new GitHub repository named `ansible-config-mgt`.

    ![Updated the Tag](./self_study/images/b.png)